-The reserve would only be augmented when there is a year-end surplus in the benefits budget for any year.
+This reserve will be augmented when there is a year-end surplus in the benefits budget for any year.
 In 2018 this reserve was not augmented by a transfer due to the costs being overbudget.

 Summary

 This report, once approved, will be added to the Finance section of the Board website as an ongoing reference document and be updated annually based on the prior years' audit and the current year estimates.
 See the summary chart in Appendix A.